eclipse/microprofile-lra/README.md

 URLs in points 2-6 the coordinator would return a [link header](https://tools.ietf.org/html/rfc5988) instead.

-LRA creation supports two query parameters:
+LRA creation supports three query parameters:

    - `ClientID={ClientID}`
    - `TimeLimit={timeout period in milliseconds}`
    - `ParentLRA={parent LRA URL}`

-The client id (which can be any string such as an encoded URL) is associated with the new LRA and can be retrieved when the LRA is status is reported.
+The client id (which can be any string such as an encoded URL) is associated with the new LRA and can be retrieved when the LRA status is reported.

 The `TimeLimit` parameter (in milliseconds) will cause the new LRA to